Podia Alternatives To Know About In 2022

 Last year, when I wanted to put my decades of digital marketing experience into a course that can benefit everyone and earn a neat revenue for me, I began looking around for a platform that can host courses and support digital marketing.

-My research led me to Podia and I’m happy with it.
+My research led me to Podia and I’m happy with it (see why in my Podia review).

 In the process though, I also looked at other promising alternatives like Kajabi, Kartra, Thinkific, and Teachable and wanted to share my research findings with you.
 This is why I will be comparing Podia against these platforms to help you decide the right fit for your business.